-Contributions
+3) Contributions

 The contribution policy for PERS is set by N.J.S.A.
 15A and requires contributions by active members and contributing employers.
 State legislation has modified the amount that is contributed by the State.
 The State's pension contribution is based on an actuarially determined amount, which includes the employer portion of the normal cost and an amortization of the unfunded accrued liability.
 Funding for noncontributory group insurance benefits is based on actual claims paid.
-For Fiscal year 2015 and 2014, the State's pension contribution was less than the actuarial determined amount.
-The local employers' contribution amounts are based on an actuarially determined rate, which includes the normal cost and unfunded accrued liability.
+For fiscal year 2016 and 2015, the State's pension contribution was less than the actuarial determined amount.
+The local employers' contribution amounts are based on an actuarially determined rate. which includes the normal cost and unfunded accrued liability.
 Chapter 19, P.L.
 2009 provided an option for local employers of PERS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in State fiscal year 2009.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
 The actuaries will determine the unfunded liability of those retirement systems, by employer, for the reduced normal and accrued liability contributions provided under this law.
 This unfunded liability will be paid by the employer in level annual payments over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012 and will be adjusted by the rate of return on the actuarial value of assets.

 Covered Authority employees are required to contribute a percentage of their salary toward their pension benefits.
 P.L.
 2011, c78, effective June 28, 2011, increased the active member contribution rate from 5.5% of annual compensation to 6.5% plus an additional 1% phased-in over 7 years.
 The payment of automatic cost-of-living adjustment (COLA) additional increases to current and future retirees and beneficiaries was suspended.
 COLA increases may be reactivated at a future date as permitted by this law.
-Employee contributions were \$9,089 and \$9,083 for the years ended December 31, 2015 and 2014, respectively.
-The percentage of employee's contribution rate as a percentage of covered payroll for 2015 and 2014 was 7.0%, and 6.9%, respectively.
-The payroll subject to pension for the Authority's employees covered by PERS was \$130,000 and \$132,600 for the years ended December 31, 2015 and 2014, respectively.
-The Authority's total payroll for the years ended December 31, 2015 and 2014 was approximately \$162,000 and \$163,900, respectively.
+Employee contributions were \$9,271 and \$9,089 for the years ended December 31, 2016 and 2015, respectively.
+The percentage of employee's contribution rate as a percentage of covered payroll for 2016 and 2015 was 7.13%, and 7.0%, respectively.
+The payroll subject to pension for the Authority's employees covered by PERS was approximately \$130,000 for both the years ended December 31, 2016 and 2015.
+The Authority's total payroll for the years ended December 31, 2016 and 2015 was approximately \$158,000 and \$162,000, respectively.

 The Authority is required by statute to contribute to the employee's pension benefits based on an annual actuarial calculation.
 The valuation is a determination of the financial condition of the retirement system.
-The PERS employer pension contribution rates were 11.92% and 10.92% for the years ended December 31, 2015 and 2014, respectively.
-The Authority's required annual contributions to the PERS were \$16,660 and \$16,129 for the years ended December 31, 2015 and 2014, respectively, and are included in the accompanying financial statements.
-The percentage of employer's contribution rate as a percentage of covered payroll for 2015 and 2014 was 10.28% and 9.84%, respectively.
-The Authority's required annual contributions represent less than 2% of total contributions by municipalities and local groups to the PERS.
+The PERS employer pension contribution rates were 12.46% and 11.92% for the years ended December 31, 2016 and 2015, respectively.
+The Authority's required annual contributions to the PERS were \$16,841 and \$16,660 for the years ended December 31, 2016 and 2015, respectively.
+The percentage of employer's contribution rate as a percentage of covered payroll for 2016 and 2015 was 10.66% and 10.28%, respectively.
+The Authority's required annual contributions by municipalities and local groups to the PERS.

-Pension expense recognized in accordance with the requirements of GASB 68 was \$27,077 and \$18,011 at December 31, 2015 and 2014, respectively.
+Pension expense recognized in accordance with the requirements of GASB 68 was \$50,639 and \$27,077 at December 31, 2016 and 2015, respectively.

-4) Net Pension Liability and Deferred Outflows/Inflows of Resources Related to Pensions
+Net Pension Liability and Deferred Outflows/Inflows of Resources Related to Pensions